ctf-w-workshop/ctf-w-workshop.github.com/call_for_abstract.markdown

 ## Submission Guidelines

-Papers must be in English, formatted in pdf according to the ITASEC conference template (Easychair style: [https://easychair.org/publications/for_authors](https://easychair.org/publications/for_authors)) and comprised between 5 and 7 pages, excluding bibliography.
-This workshop has no official proceedings, so we will also accept submissions that have been published elsewhere, provided that this is clearly acknowledged in the submission (e.g., with a footnote on the first page reporting the full reference), and that the submission is adapted according to the given template and page limits.
+Abstracts must be in English, formatted in pdf according to the ITASEC conference template (Easychair style: [https://easychair.org/publications/for_authors](https://easychair.org/publications/for_authors)) and comprised between 500 and 700 words, unlimited pages are allowed for references. **Please note that the workshop will not involve the publication of scholarly articles for selected contributions, as it adopts a more practical, hands-on approach.**

 <br>